lechoo/toddmotto.github.com/_posts/2013-01-26-creating-an-html5-responsive-ready-contact-form-with-custom-javascript-feature-detection.md

 First we’ll start with the markup, which we’ll first setup a basic form structure.
 A pretty bulletproof way to ensure form behaviours remain consistent and are easier to work with in CSS, we’ll wrap each form label and input inside it’s own .
 This acts as our safety net for each form field when manipulating them with styles and even JavaScript.

 HTML5 introduces a few new attributes that we can add to our inputs, but first let’s look at our labels.
-The  element is critical to keeping the user experience of your website easy for users, the last place you want to trip people up is contacting you.
+The &lt;label&gt; element is critical to keeping the user experience of your website easy for users, the last place you want to trip people up is contacting you.
 So what we do is keep our labels outside of our form inputs as this can be bad for the user’s experience.
 The issue with keeping labels looking like they’re inside the form field is; when the user starts typing, the meaning of the input is removed and is no longer visible.
 This is why labels are best kept outside of the inputs, preferably above or beside.

 A properly setup label and input looks like this: